anjiqbal/100DaysOfCode/README.md

 Today's hackathon challenge was to create a todo list app that would allow us to add a to do to a list, display the list of todos and then delete something off the todo list if the delete button was pressed.

 We began by creating a plan and a component tree diagram that would show us where we needed to set states and which component would be passed props.
 I struggle a bit with the planning of an app such as this and the creating of a component tree diagram as I find I'm not certain about what I need to use and pass down until we start coding.
-I am getting better at this and think it's just a acase of vreating more React apps to understand the flow a little better.
+I am getting better at this and think it's just a a case of creating more React apps to understand the flow a little better.

 We found at first that the way that made sense to us was to create a separate file that would contain our todo's in an array.
 This was because we were unsure how to pass the todo item over to the list component when they were on the same level (not parent/child).
 We quickly realised that we needed useState to create and array and keep track of it.
 We were able to code the add button but didn't have time to complete the app.